parsgit/botfire/README.md

 use Models\BotFire as bot;
 ```
 <br>
-or usage in other project
+or usage in other project [ sample ](https://github.com/parsgit/botfire/wiki/a-basic-example-of-a-robot)

 ```php
 include_once('BotFire.php');